The Harriet Beecher Stowe Center has been monitoring the COVID-19 situation and has a plan for reopening.

 We are rolling up those sleeves and working on numerous projects.
-A few examples are development of new tour offerings, online tour ticketing, putting together a plan to digitize the hundreds of thousands of objects and manuscripts in our collections, and preparing for ADA improvements to the Visitor Center.
+A few examples are development of new tour offerings for 2021, online tour ticketing, putting together a plan to digitize the hundreds of thousands of objects and manuscripts in our collections, and preparing for ADA improvements to the Visitor Center.

 Will there be any special guidelines for research appointments?